The College

 GELT Information for Faculty

 The Global Experiential Learning and Teaching (GELT) grant program provides funds for undergraduate seminars that embed an international travel component.
-The travel may take place prior to, during, or at the end of the course, or may be offered as a destination course during Brown’s Winter Session.
-GELT applications for AY 2023-2024 are now closed.
+These faculty-led courses may be offered in the Winter Session or Spring Semester, with embedded travel during Spring Break.
+GELT application for AY 2024-2025 is now closed.
+Applications for AY25-26 will open in February 2025.

 The objectives of the GELT program are to: